hat-festival/glowing-hat/analysis/README.md

 > enable lines `35`, `36` or `37` to select the axis, and _decrease_ the step-size in line `32` to slow it all down

-Running this will should expose any rogue lights, as they will light ahead of or behind those close to them.
+Running this should expose any rogue lights, as they will light ahead of or behind those close to them.
 Once you've spotted an offender, mark it somehow (I stuck a little piece of blu-tack to mine), then run another script:

 ```bash
 sudo PYTHONPATH=../ python step_lights.py